 Looking for a special gift for a friend – or, better yet, a friend’s dog?
 We’ve put together this helpful gift guide for dogs, and everything is homemade: homemade dog treats, training treats, or grooming products.
 You’ll save a bundle, improve the quality of the products, and even have fun customizing them.
-DIY dog treats can be customized with fun cookie cutters, and you can pick your ingredients to match the lucky dog’s diet and tastes – there’s something for the meat lovers and the classic peanut butter dog treat lovers.
+Healthy homemade dog treats can be customized with fun cookie cutters, and you can pick your ingredients to match the lucky dog’s diet and tastes.

 Years ago, wheat was the main ingredient in dry dog foods and biscuits.
 To meet the demand for gluten-free foods and treats, some manufacturers substitute peas, beans, and other legumes for wheat and other grains, but those ingredients have become controversial, too.
 Today, a range of alternative flours are widely available, making it easy to create biscuits and treats for dogs with any sort of dietary restrictions; you can easily make treats that are free of gluten, legumes, fat, sugar, nuts, or salt.
 Experiment with substitutions!

 When making homemade dog biscuits, combine dry ingredients with a mixer, food processor, or by hand, then add other ingredients to create a stiff or soft dough.
 Line cookie sheets with kitchen parchment paper or lightly grease them before baking to prevent sticking.

 Stiff doughs can be rolled flat with a rolling pin and shaped with a cookie cutter, pizza cutter, or knife.
 Alternatively, shape stiff dough as a log or cylinder, wrap it in plastic wrap, refrigerate until firm, then slice the roll into discs and bake.

 Soft doughs can be pushed through a cookie press to create different shapes or rolled into balls and pressed flat with your hand or the tines of a fork.